neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/neuropoly/README.md

 | **Hostname** |                |
 | **VNC**      |                |

-The server is bound to the GRAMES domain.
+The server is bound to the GRAMES which is linked to the GE domain.

-Connect to the server via ssh using the **Poly-Grames** account.

-To access the sct_testing_management development webpage use the username: sct_test_user; passwd: management.

-For fast I/O, use the NVMe hard drive, which is automatically mounted on your home at: `~/data_nvme_XXX` (XXX being your GRAMES matricule).
-If there is no more space on this disk, use `/mnt/extrassd1/`.

 ### abbey